 The relevant standards for ski visors and goggles are the European standard EN 174 and the US ASTM F659.
 The British Standard, BS EN ISO 18527-1:2022, has recently been approved, and an Australian Standard is also in the works based on ISO 18527-1.

 Consumers need to check that the visor helmet that they are considering purchasing complies with the relevant standards for visors as well as Ski Helmet Certification.

 As with any other helmet, bicycle, motorcycle, etc., the most important aspect of helmet safety is that the helmet must be the correct size for your head (not your friend’s head, not your sister’s, but your head), and the helmet must be strapped securely to your head.

 Please take the time to measure your head correctly before you buy or order a helmet.
-Please see the video at the top of this page, ‘How To Measure For A Ski Helmet’, or our guide ‘How to Know Your Helmet Size’.
+Please see the video at the top of this page, ‘How To Measure For A Ski Helmet’.

 Frequently Asked Questions